twf2360/Newtons-Cradle/code/txt/branches.md

 ### Main
 Main is the "origin" branch.
 The most up to date, and working methods are all merged into main when they are completed.

+### testing
+This branch will be used to add a testing framework in!

 ### config
 This branch was used to add a config file (code/config.json) where the paramters of the simulation are defined.